-- Experience in the management of non-profits organizations, with budgets of $1 million or more.
+- Experience in the management of non-profit organizations, with budgets of $1 million or more.

 - Affinity and experience with contemplative practices and an openness to all traditions.

-- Demonstrated commitment to anti-racist and social justice work.
+- Commitment to anti-racist and social justice work.

 - Ability to conceptualize and implement foundation and donor identification as well as cultivation and solicitation strategies.